-Bottom Line: Wild rice is a species of grass that produces edible seeds resembling rice.
-It tends to have a stronger taste and cost more than rice.
+Wild rice is a species of grass that produces edible seeds resembling rice.
+It tends to have a stronger taste and steeper price than rice.

-The low calorie and high nutrient content makes wild rice a nutrient-dense food.
-It is a very impressive source of minerals, and a great plant source of protein.
+The low calorie and high nutrient contents make wild rice a nutrient-dense food.
+It’s a very impressive source of minerals and a great plant-based protein source.

-Bottom Line: Wild rice contains an impressive amount of several nutrients, including protein, manganese, phosphorus, magnesium and zinc.
+Wild rice boasts impressive amounts of several nutrients, including protein, manganese, phosphorus, magnesium, and zinc.

 Wild rice contains more protein than regular rice and many other grains.

-Meanwhile, the fiber content of wild rice is the same as brown rice, with each providing 1.8 grams of fiber per 3.5 oz serving.
-Alternatively, white rice provides little to no fiber.
+Meanwhile, the fiber content of wild rice is the same as brown rice, with each providing 1.8 grams of fiber per 3.5-ounce (100-gram) serving.
+On the other hand, white rice provides little to no fiber.

-Bottom Line: Wild rice contains more protein than other types of rice, but the same amount of fiber as brown rice.
+Wild rice contains more protein than other types of rice but the same amount of fiber as brown rice.

-In another analysis of 11 different samples of wild rice, it was found to have 30 times greater antioxidant activity than white rice (7).
-Additionally, in a 2014 scientific review of wild rice, one of the most prominent findings was its high antioxidant levels (8).
+In fact, in an analysis of 11 samples of wild rice, it was found to have 30 times greater antioxidant activity than white rice (

-Bottom Line: Wild rice is very high in antioxidants, which may help reduce the risk of several diseases.
+Wild rice is very high in antioxidants, which may help reduce your risk of several diseases.

-While research on wild rice itself is limited, a large number of studies have examined the effects of whole grains, such as wild rice, on heart health.
+While research on wild rice itself is limited, many studies have examined the effects of whole grains, such as wild rice, on heart health.

-In a large analysis of 45 studies, researchers found that people who ate the most whole grains had a 16–21% lower risk of heart disease, compared to those who ate the least (11).
+A review of 45 studies noted that people who ate the most whole grains had a 16–21% lower risk of heart disease, compared with those who ate the least (

-In particular, one study found that increasing whole grain intake by 25 grams per day decreased the risk of a heart attack by 12–13% (12).
+In particular, one study found that increasing your whole-grain intake by 25 grams per day may decrease your risk of a heart attack by 12–13% (

-Another study found that eating at least 6 servings of whole grains per week slowed the buildup of plaque in arteries (13).
+Another study observed that eating at least six servings of whole grains per week slowed the buildup of plaque in the arteries (

-Bottom Line: Eating wild rice has been shown to improve heart health in animal studies, and many studies show that eating whole grains is linked to a decreased risk of heart disease.
+Eating wild rice has been shown to improve heart health in animal studies.
+Similarly, other studies suggest that eating whole grains like wild rice is linked to a decreased risk of heart disease.

-This is mainly attributed to the vitamins, minerals, plant compounds and fiber found in whole grains.
+This is mainly attributed to the vitamins, minerals, plant compounds, and fiber in whole grains.

-In a large analysis of 16 studies, researchers found eating whole grains was associated with a reduced risk of type 2 diabetes, while consuming refined grains like white rice was associated with an increased risk (16).
+In a review of 16 studies, whole grains were associated with a reduced risk of type 2 diabetes, while refined grains like white rice was linked to an increased risk (

-Researchers suggest eating at least two servings of whole grains each day to reduce the risk of type 2 diabetes.
+Researchers suggest that eating at least two servings of whole grains per day may reduce your risk of this condition.

-Data from six studies, including 286,125 participants, suggest that eating two servings of whole grains per day is associated with a 21% reduction in the risk of type 2 diabetes (17).
+Data from 6 studies in 286,125 people indicates that eating 2 servings of whole grains per day is associated with a 21% reduction in type 2 diabetes risk (

-Bottom Line: Eating whole grains is associated with a decreased risk of type 2 diabetes, and some animal studies show that eating wild rice improves blood sugar control.
+Eating whole grains is associated with a decreased risk of type 2 diabetes.
+What’s more, some animal studies suggest that eating wild rice improves blood sugar control.

 Wild rice is generally safe for human consumption.

-However, in some cases it may be contaminated with ergot or heavy metals.
+However, it may be contaminated with ergot or heavy metals.